 - 5 questions to ask yourself to help you decide which publishing type is best for you

-After you listen, join our community by commenting on the podcast below and let me know: Which publishing path are you interested in pursuing or are currently pursuing?
+After you listen, join our podcast community on Facebook or comment below and let me know: Which publishing path are you interested in pursuing or are currently pursuing?